ember-learn/ember-blog/content/ember-released-6-7.md

 #### Deprecations

-Ember.js 6.7 introduces <insert> new deprecation:
+Ember.js 6.7 introduces no new deprecations.

 For more details on changes in Ember.js 6.7, please review the [Ember.js 6.7.0 release page](https://github.com/emberjs/ember.js/releases/tag/v6.7.0-ember-source).